Google self driving car painted by artist Anna Vaught of Austin, TX

-Vehicle technology is becoming more and more advanced.
-The day when the roads are full of cars which drive themselves – without a human behind the wheel – may be closer than ever before.
+Vehicle technology is becoming increasingly advanced.
+The day when the roads are full of motor vehicles that drive themselves – without a human behind the wheel – may be closer than ever before, raising important questions about self-driving car accidents.

 Companies such as Google have already developed self-driving prototypes that are in the testing phase.
-While these vehicles are being designed with advanced auto safety features which are aimed at preventing accidents, they are not flawless.
+While these vehicles are designed with advanced auto safety features to prevent accidents, they are not flawless.

 In fact, Google’s self-driving vehicles have been involved in at least 16 accidents to date, including two crashes here in Austin, according to monthly car accident reports for the Google Self-Driving Car Project.

-All of which raises the question: When a self-driving vehicle causes a car accident, who can be held liable?
+All of this raises the question: When a self-driving vehicle causes a car accident, who is liable for damages?

 Google’s self-driving vehicles have been involved in several accidents to date, including a couple of crashes here in Austin.